How to Create an Editorial Calendar Using Trello (and Why You Need One)

 If you’ve tried out Trello already, you’re probably a fan boy like me.
 It’s an easy-to-use project management and calibration tool with a visual-zen finish that makes you want to use it for nearly everything.

 Did I say it was free?
 And they keep adding lots of cool new features.
-Like the new Calendar, which is an optional ‘Power-Up’ and something a few content marketers (me included) have been dreaming for.
+Like the new Calendar, which is an optional ‘Power-Up’ and something a few content marketers (me included) had been dreaming for.

 Why You Should Have an Editorial Calendar